 So, how does my modified Musical Fidelity M1 DAC sound after all this hard work?
 Fantastic!
 The upgrades have given her what I hoped they would – more air, more oomph and a more relaxed, musical sound.
 The DAC sounds less dull, more involving, resolves more detail now and is a big step up from stock.

 I suggest utilising the balanced outputs wherever possible.
 Balanced signal transmission is technically superior and sonically beats the single-ended output, with obviously better bass performance.
-With balanced equipment, you get the added benefits of lower noise and negligible impact of longer cable runs.
+With balanced equipment, you get the added benefits of lower noise and the negligible impact of longer cable runs.

 The Bottom Line

 If you want to buy an M1 DAC and enjoy it as is, go for it.
-They sound great out of the box, very capable for the money, which usually isn’t much.
+They sound great out of the box and are very capable for the money, which isn’t much these days.
 Alternatively, you may already own one and be looking to improve its performance.
 This is worth considering and, if done right, you’ll end up with a strong performer, definitely better than standard.